log0div0/testo/docs/reference/Machines.md

 2. Two disks are created for the virtual machine: the `main` is copied (imported) from the existing disk image (from the manually created and prepared virtual machine `my_hand_mand_vm`) and the `secondary` is created empty, with the size specified in the `size_amount` param.
 3. The virtual machine has 3 NICs: the `nat` will be used to connect the VM with the Internet and the `WAN` and the `LAN` will be used for isolated local area networks (`net1` and `net2`), presumably connecting the VM with other VMs.

 Take notice that the `iso`, disk main's `source` and disk secondary's `size` attributes' values are calculated based on the `ISO_DIR`, `VM_DISK_POOL_DIR` and `size_amount` params respectively.
-If any of these params is not defined (it is assumed that these params are to be passed as `--param` command line arguments) an error will be generated.
+If any of these params is not defined an error will be generated.
 For the `size` attribute an additional rule takes place: `size_amount` param value must be convertable to a memory size literal (for example, "2Gb").
 Otherwise an errow will be generated.

 ```testo
 machine example_machine {